Alexis-D/.dotfiles/README.md

 Submodules are used where possible.

-You'll need to `sudo pip install flake8` first (not done in the deploy script because it requires root).
+You'll need to `sudo pip install flake8 virtualenv virtualenvwrapper` first (not done in the deploy script because it requires root).